 Examples of work from outside the UK

 - Toronto Public Library runs programmes in partnership with settlement agencies, offering advice and support to new arrivals.
 They have also produced a 'Welcome' flyer for Syrian refugees, in both English and Arabic

-- EBLIDA (the European Bureau of Library, Information and Documentation Associations) has issued a press release welcoming refugees, and the October 2015 issue of the EBLIDA Newsletter includes a round-up of work being undertaken in libraries in Europe
+- In 2015, EBLIDA (the European Bureau of Library, Information and Documentation Associations) issued a press release welcoming refugees, and the October 2015 issue of the EBLIDA Newsletter includes a round-up of work being undertaken in libraries in Europe

-- The German Library Association has also issued a statement welcoming refugees to Germany
+- Also in 2015, the German Library Association issued a statement welcoming refugees to Germany

 - IFLA (the International Federation of Library Associations and Institutions) has drawn together examples of work being done by libraries across Europe, Responding!
 Public libraries and refugees, and are also calling for more examples of activities

 - The US Library Journal published an article, "Public Libraries Support Refugees", on 29 Dec 2015, which summarised recent developments in the US and Canada

 - "Last October , 19 refugees in Berlin were recruited and trained as museum guides to provide native-language tours for fellow refugees, with the aim of helping newly arrived people foster connections between Germany’s cultural heritage and their own.
-The project is called , an Arabic word meaning 'meeting point'.”
+The project is called Multaqa, an Arabic word meaning 'meeting point'.”
 Taken from The Guardian, "Berlin museums' refugee guides scheme fosters meeting of minds"; also featured by Cities of Migration in June 2017.

 - “Public LibrariesCollaborating with USCIS to Help Immigrants”, article which describes the links between some US public libraries and the US Citizenship and Immigration Service to support new arrivals.